 JUNIOR SCHOOL PASTORAL

-'Individual brilliance’ is, at this stage in a child's academic education recognised as we closely monitor, identify and celebrate their achievements and talents.
-If at any stage, we feel progress is not on target, our experienced Enhanced Learning Department intervene to add an additional layer of support creating a bespoke learning programme to cater for the needs of these children; they are never lost in the process.
+'Individual brilliance’ is, at this stage in a child's academic education especially recognised as we closely monitor, identify and celebrate their achievements and talents.
+If at any stage, we feel progress is not on target, our experienced Enhanced Learning Department intervene to add an additional layer of support creating a bespoke learning programme to cater for the needs of these children.
+In essence, they are never lost in the process.